 Let’s assume the home has a market value of $400,000 and there is $300,000 in equity.
 As marital property, half of that equity is yours, but the other half is your spouse’s.
 So, if you are to keep that home, then a full $300,000 of your settlement will be tied up in that property.
 That same money could generate over $13,000 a year in income if it were invested conservatively.
 And don’t forget about the costs of upkeep and maintenance that will increase the amount of income you’ll need just to make ends meet.

-You should also make sure that you are aware of the potential tax impacts down the road.
+You should also make sure that you are aware of the potential tax impacts down the road when you divide the marital home.
 If you were to sell the house while you are still married, the $300,000 capital gain would fall under the marriage exclusion of up to $500,000 and be tax-free.
 Once you transfer that home into your own name, if you sell it now with a gain of $300,000, the personal exemption is only $250,000 so you will owe capital gains tax on $50,000 of gain or $7,500 and even more if you’re a high wage earner.

 Divorce is difficult, but you also have an opportunity for a fresh start and getting off on the right financial footing is essential to your future.
 To be certain that you understand all the ramifications of any property settlement you are considering, bring a Certified Divorce Financial Analyst® (CDFA®) into your team to shine the light onto some of these issues.
 You only have one chance to get your settlement right.
 Take the time to gather information and make sure you are doing the right thing.
 It will be the best decision you ever made.